EpsilonSolutions/netscaler-command-reference/docs/pq/pq-policy/pq-policy.md

 ##rm pq policy

 Removes a priority queuing policy from the appliance.
+NOTE: This command is deprecated.Priority Queuing feature has been deprecated in favour of AppQoE

 ##Synopsys

-rm pq policy &lt;policyName> ...

 ##Arguments